Area CoordinatorEmployer Website: http://apply.interfolio.com/99477

 - Communicate and maintain community standards as described by the Student Handbook.
 This includes informing students of college policy and procedures and encouraging students to monitor their environment.
 Investigate, enforce, and follow-up with students’ behavioral violations, inclusive of common area vandalism, damages and safety/security violations.

-- Counsel and refer students to appropriate professional staff members and campus resources (e.g., Office of Housing & Residence Life, Health and Counseling Services, Dean of Student Affairs Office, etc.).
+- Counsel and refer students to appropriate professional staff members and campus resources (e.g., Office of Residence Life and Housing, Health and Counseling Services, Dean of Student Affairs Office, etc.).
 Communicate concerns about individual students with the Dean of Student Affairs staff.

-- Assist the Director of Residence Life with the coordination of annual projects [e.g., Peer Counselor (PC) Selection, Room Draw, Peer Counselor Training, Opening/Closing, Room Changes, Publications/Website, Summer Conference Housing].
+- Assist the Director of Housing and Director of Residence Life with the coordination of annual projects [e.g., Peer Counselor (PC) Selection, Room Selection, Peer Counselor Training, Opening/Closing, Room Changes, Publications/Website, Summer Conference Housing].

 - Provide guidance and support to Peer Counselor staff.
 This includes developing camaraderie among the PC staff through group activities, staff development and informal contact.